mrocklin/blog/_posts/work/2015-02-13-Towards-OOC-Slicing-and-Stacking.md

 ------------

-This is the sixth in a sequence of posts constructing an out-of-core nd-array using NumPy, Blaze, and dask.
+This is the sixth in a sequence of posts constructing an out-of-core nd-array using NumPy, and dask.
 You can view these posts here:

 1. [Simple task scheduling](http://matthewrocklin.com/blog/work/2014/12/27/Towards-OOC/),
 2. [Frontend usability](http://matthewrocklin.com/blog/work/2014/12/30/Towards-OOC-Frontend/)